Skip to content

 Challengeable by: Auditor

-Run pay equity regression analysis for protected-class disparities per US Equal Pay Act, Title VII disparate impact, UK Equality Act 2010 equal-pay claim risk, EU Pay Transparency Directive 2023/970 Within job groups identified by similar work or work of equal value, what pay disparities exist by sex, race-ethnicity, age 40+, and disability status after controlling for legitimate factors (job level, tenure, performance, location, education) - which residual gaps exceed the 5% unjustified threshold under EU Pay Transparency Directive triggering joint pay assessment?
+Run pay-equity regression for protected-class disparities Within job groups defined by similar work or work of equal value, what pay disparities remain by sex, race-ethnicity, age 40+ and disability once legitimate factors (job level, tenure, performance, location, education) are controlled for - and which residual gaps clear the EU Pay Transparency Directive's 5% threshold that triggers a joint pay assessment?
 AI Agent Employee

-Multivariate regression analysis using AI to identify statistical pay disparities controlling for legitimate factors; legal-defensibility framework requires 'similarly situated' job-group definition under Equal Pay Act 'substantially equal work' test or UK 'work of equal value' test; the residual gap and its statistical significance are the AI output, the legal interpretation and remediation decision remains human; EU Pay Transparency Directive 2023/970 5% unjustified-gap threshold triggers mandatory joint pay assessment with employee representatives within 6 months
+Multivariate regression identifies statistical pay disparities while controlling for legitimate factors such as job level, tenure, performance and location.
+Job groups are defined by the Equal Pay Act 'substantially equal work' test or the UK 'work of equal value' test.
+The AI outputs the residual gap and its statistical significance; the legal interpretation and remediation decision stay with a human.
+An unjustified gap above the EU Pay Transparency Directive's 5% threshold triggers a mandatory joint pay assessment within six months.

 Decision Record